codatio/codat-docs/docs/lending/features/excel-download-overview.md

 ### Metrics template

-We've also created a [Metrics template Excel file](/documents/assess-metrics.xlsx).
+We've also created a [metrics template Excel file](/documents/assess-metrics.xlsx).
 You can paste data into this file from the Enhanced financial statements Excel report to calculate key financial metrics and ratios.

 [![Metrics Template](/img/lending/metrics-template.png "Metrics Template")](/documents/assess-metrics.xlsx)